enginmanap/limonEngine-docs/docs/ExtendingByAPI/pythonApi.rst

         def get_parameters(self) -> list:
             """
-            Return a list of parameters this trigger requires.
+            Return the default parameters of this trigger.

+            Called only once, when the trigger is created.
+The engine keeps the edited or loaded values and passes them to run(), so read values there, not from members set here.

             Returns:
                 list: List of GenericParameter objects